mobiusml/aana_sdk/README.md

 By default `aana` installs only the core dependencies.
 The deployment-specific dependencies are not installed by default.
 You have two options:
 - Install the dependencies manually.
 You will be prompted to install the dependencies when you try to use a deployment that requires them.
 - Use extras to install all dependencies.
 Here are the available extras:
-  - `all`: Install all dependencies.
+  - `all`: Install dependencies for all deployments.
   - `vllm`: Install dependencies for the vLLM deployment.
-  - `asr`: Install dependencies for the Automatic Speech Recognition (Whisper) deployment and other ASR model (diarization, voice activity detection, etc.).
+  - `asr`: Install dependencies for the Automatic Speech Recognition (Whisper) deployment and other ASR models (diarization, voice activity detection, etc.).
   - `transformers`: Install dependencies for the Hugging Face Transformers deployment.
 There are multiple deployments that use Transformers.
   - `hqq`: Install dependencies for Half-Quadratic Quantization (HQQ) deployment.

 For example, to install all dependencies, you can use the following command:

 ```bash
 pip install aana[all]
 ```